 The health risks of excessive drinking are widely known and well-publicized.
 From increasing the chance of developing physical ailments like cirrhosis and high blood pressure to concerning mental health conditions like anxiety and depression, heavy drinking undoubtedly takes a toll on the body.
 However, the benefits of quitting alcohol can be understood much faster than many people realize.
 Better-looking skin, improved sleep patterns, weight loss, a clearer mental state, and strengthened immunity are achievable goals within the weeks and months following someone ceasing to drink.

 At Lake Ave Recovery, we understand the challenges that many face when embarking on their recovery journey.
 Alcohol withdrawal is a serious challenge for many.
 One of the most frequently asked questions by those interested in ending their unhealthy relationship with alcohol is, “How long does alcohol withdrawal last?”
-Symptoms of alcohol withdrawl, including severity and duration, vary person to person so it is important to understand the types of behaviors that can lead to alcohol withdrawal, why it occurs, some signs and symptoms, and details on treatment options.
+Symptoms of alcohol withdrawal, including severity and duration, vary person to person so it is important to understand the types of behaviors that can lead to alcohol withdrawal, why it occurs, some signs and symptoms, and details on treatment options.

 Who Experiences Alcohol Withdrawal?